LightTable/LightTable/README.md

 ## For Developers

+LightTable is primarily written in [ClojureScript](http://clojure.org/clojurescript).
+If you aren't familiar with it, check out [David Nolen's tutorial](https://github.com/swannodette/lt-cljs-tutorial).

-If you're interested in developing Light Table, [install a developer version of Light Table](doc/developer-install.md).
-For more, read [CONTRIBUTING.md](CONTRIBUTING.md) and [For Developers](https://github.com/LightTable/LightTable/wiki/For-Developers).
+In order to develop for Light Table, you will need to [install a developer version of Light Table](doc/developer-install.md).
+For more information, read [CONTRIBUTING.md](https://github.com/LightTable/LightTable/blob/master/CONTRIBUTING.md#code-contributions) and [For Developers](https://github.com/LightTable/LightTable/wiki/For-Developers).

 ## License